amandabee/CUNY-data-skills/index.md

 * [Tabula](http://tabula.nerdpower.org/) allows you to extract structured data from PDFs
 * [Open Refine](http://openrefine.org/) is indispensable for cleaning messy data
-* CUNY recommends Fetch for FTP, but we're going to use [Filezilla](https://filezilla-project.org/)
 * [Firefox](https://www.mozilla.org/en-US/firefox/new/) is indispensible, as is the [Web Developer Toolbar](https://addons.mozilla.org/en-US/firefox/addon/web-developer/) add on.
 * [Python](https://www.python.org/) ought to be installed on your computer already.
 We'll use it to install [CSVkit](http://csvkit.readthedocs.org/), a command-line tool that lets you investigate data in comma delimited text files.
 * [Mou](http://mouapp.com/) is a handy cost-free OSX app that makes basic HTML markup easy, without tempting you to get fussy with layout.
 Linux users can get much of what Mou offers from [ReText](http://sourceforge.net/projects/retext/), which is free.